Why Your Healthcare Provider Tests Your Blood Sugar

 Having signs of insulin resistance

-It's always best to find diabetes before symptoms begin.
+It's always best to find diabetes before symptoms start.
 But watch for these symptoms:

 Risk factors for type 2 diabetes are: